On the Finiteness of Attractors for One-Dimensional Maps with Discontinuities: Introduction

-In Section~\ref{SecMainProof}, we prove Theorem~\ref{mainTheoremMTheoFofA}.
-We make use in most proofs in this section of a sort of ``parallax argument''.
-Parallax is a technique to make precise the position of an object by comparing the projections of this object on the background from two different viewpoints.
-In our context, the object to be considered is the $\omega$-limit set of typical orbits, indeed some conveniently chosen subset $V$ of it, the background is the interval $[0,1]$ and the projection is given by Corollary~\ref{Cor09876111}.
+In Section~\ref{SecMainProof}, we make use of a sort of ``parallax argument'', that is, we evaluate the position of an object by comparing two different viewpoints of this object.
+In our context, the object to be considered is the $\omega$-limit set of typical orbits, indeed some conveniently chosen subset $V$ of it.
 The first viewpoint is given by the original map $f$.
 To get the second one, we construct a suitable auxiliary map $g$ that has a distinct exceptional set $\cc_g\ne\cc_f$, but keeps unchanged the $\omega$-limit set of the points in $V$.
-Applying Corollary~\ref{Cor09876111} to both $f$ and $g$, and comparing the $\omega$-limit set with respect to the closure of the exceptional sets of $f$ and $g$, we are able to make precise the $\omega$-limit set of the points that are not attracted by periodic-like attracting orbits or cycles of interval (Theorem~\ref{Theorem1aa}).
+Comparing the $\omega$-limit set of the points of $V$ with respect to $f$ and $g$, we are able to make precise the $\omega$-limit set of the points that are not attracted by periodic-like attracting orbits or cycles of interval (Theorem~\ref{Theorem1aa}).
 With that, we prove Theorem~\ref{mainTheoremMTheoFofA}.

-Section~\ref{SectionContractingLorenzmaps} is dedicated to the contracting Lorenz maps and the proof of Theorem~\ref{mainTheoremMTheoLORB}.
+The least section, Section~\ref{SectionContractingLorenzmaps}, is dedicated to the contracting Lorenz maps and the proof of Theorem~\ref{mainTheoremMTheoLORB}.
 We have as its main ingredient the induced map provided by Lemma~\ref{Lemma90102555}.